-14.59 Sixth, it will be important for agencies and ministers to generate appropriate metadata.
-This will improve the visibility and accessibility of their web services and linked data applications.
-Agencies and ministers should have regard to the AGLS Metadata Standard and the Australian Government Implementation Manual for AGLS Metadata.12
+14.59 Fifth, it is important for agencies and ministers to generate and publish appropriate metadata.
+This will improve the visibility and accessibility of web services and linked data applications.
+Agencies and ministers should have regard to the 'AGLS Metadata Standard'11 and the 'Australian Government Recordkeeping Metadata Standard Implementation Guidelines'.12

 14.60 It is important that all disclosure logs are clearly identified and contain the features discussed in these Guidelines.
-As noted at [14.37] above, agencies may also wish to publish other information alongside the disclosure log, such as links to historical or other relevant information.
+As noted at [14.47] above, agencies may also wish to publish other information alongside the disclosure log, such as links to historical or other relevant information.
 This publication can fall under an agency's general discretion to publish information outside of the FOI Act, where no other legal restrictions apply (s 3A).
-It can also fall under the explicit provision in s 8(4) allowing agencies to proactively publish information through the IPS.
+It can also fall under the explicit provision in s 8(4) which permits agencies to proactively publish information through the IPS.